Trovemaster/TROVE/docs/source/quickstart.rst

 Basis functions are grouped using an integer label.
 For this example, '1s' are the P-F stretches and '2s' are the P-F bends.
 The grouping is used for producing symmetric combinations of basis functions and only coordinates symmetrically related should be grouped together.
-Details of this procedure are discussed in the Theory chapter and in a recent paper \cite{17YuYaOv.methods}.
+Details of this procedure are discussed in the Theory chapter and in a recent paper [17YuYaOv]_.

 For a given basis function row the options are as follows.
 The first keyword specifies what the one-dimensional basis functions are.
 In this example they are numerically generated using the Numerov-Cooley method.
 Other options are ``harmonic`` and ``morse`` where these analytical basis functions shall be used.
 The second keyword specifies how the kinetic energy operator is expanded.
 The third keyword gives the expansion coordinates for the potential.
-Here 'Morse coordinates` of the form
- :math:`1 - e^{-\alpha(r-r_e)}` are used for the stretching coordinates while ``linear`` (the angles themselves) coordinates are used for the bends.
+Here 'Morse coordinates' of the form  :math:`1 - e^{-\alpha(r-r_e)}` are used for the stretching coordinates while ``linear`` (the angles themselves) coordinates are used for the bends.

 The numbers after ``range`` specify the range of vibrational quantum numbers of the one-dimensional functions to be used.
 For the example here, 0-7 is used for stretches and 0-14 for bends.
 This is related to the definition of the maximum polyad number used in equation \ref{eq.polyad}.
 The number after ``resc`` gives the waiting of the vibrational quantum number for that coordinate.
 Since the P-F stretches here have a waiting of 2, it only makes sense to generate them from 0-7 if the polyad number is set to 14.

 ``points`` and   ``borders`` specify the number of points and the starting points for the Numerov-Cooley integration.
 Generating these one-dimensional functions is fast and so many points should be taken.